Your questions answered

 Where do we stay?

-As well as a physical challenge our trips are also a journey into green living.
+Well, our trips are also a journey into green living.
+That's what makes us unique.
 We stay at a mixture of inspirational eco-communities and rustic organic farms with a dose of Airbnbs for luxury and the occasional camping/glamping site.
+This year we've designed all of our trips to maximise time spent outdoors with ample space for socially distanced activities so there may be a few more glampsites that usual.

 What are the facilities like?